 Squires must submit custom heraldry for the roll of arms.
 Personal arms must be sufficiently different from existing arms in the Order, and may be updated as needed.
 Arms may be updated at the discretion of the member, within reason.
 The Knight Commander, or a designated Herald, will have final discretion.

-NOTE: The Knight Commander cannot be a sponsor for Squiring, since the Commander has a permanent seat on the Review Board.
+NOTE: The Knight Commander cannot be a sponsor for Squiring, since the Commander has a permanent seat on the Review Board, even if the Review Board is inactive.

 - Learned about the Order and its ideals